animist-os/crux/NOTES.md

     and watch for them in the evals

     "r" doesn't seem to work as expected when it.s in the second expression

-    using "*" and "/" for timescale is confusing and also prevents us from using simple maths in the step calculation.   maybe a ":" separator between step and timeScale

     semicolons to represent left-to-right deltas within the motif?